irenemarralii/medical-application-project/README.md

 A small subgroup of patients exhibits objective improvement without subjective benefit, highlighting a clinically relevant mismatch.

 Exploratory regression analysis suggests that this discordance is not explained by baseline clinical variables alone, indicating that additional psychosocial or dynamic factors may influence perceived treatment-benefit.

+## Clinical Implications
+These findings suggest that treatment success in migraine prevention cannot be evaluated solely through biological markers such as migraine frequency.

+Patient-reported outcomes provide complementary information about disease burden and perceived beneift, highlighting the importance of integrating subjective measures into treatment evaluation.

 ## Tech Stack
 Language: R